-Our exposure to changes in interest rates is limited to interest earned on money market accounts and interest expense on \$0.5 million of long term obligations and intermittent short-term borrowings.
-This exposure is currently not significant.
+Our exposure to changes in interest rates is limited to interest earned on cash and short-term investments of \$38.5 million and interest expense on \$0.3 million of long term obligations and intermittent short-term borrowings.
+A one percentage point change in interest rates would have a \$0.4 million impact on interest income.